xregistry/spec/core/spec.md

       "readonly": BOOLEAN, ?           # Client writable?
 Default: false "clientrequired": BOOLEAN, ?     # Default: false
       "serverrequired": BOOLEAN, ?     # Default: false

-      "item": {                        # If "type" above is non-scalar "type": "TYPE", ?              # Type of this item,default is "object" "attributes": { ... } ?        # If "type" above object
+      "default": VALUE, ?              # Attribute's default value

-        "item": { ... } ?              # If this item "type" is map or array
+      "item": {                        # If "type" above is map,array,object
-      } ?
+        "attributes": { ... } ?        # If "type" above is object

-      "ifvalue": {                     # If "type" is scalar
+        "type": "TYPE", ?              # If "type" above is map or array "item": { ... } ?              # If this item "type" is map or array } ?

-        VALUE: {
+      "ifvalue": {                     # If "type" is scalar "VALUE": {
           "siblingattributes": { ... } # Siblings to this "attribute"
         } *
       }